BBK-SDP-2015-prengi01/kotlin-web-site/docs/tutorials/command-line-library-js.md

    $ kotlinc-js -output sample-library.js -meta-info library.kt
    ```

-   The `-meta-info` option indicates that an additional js-file with binary
+   The `-meta-info` option indicates that an additional JS file with binary
    meta-information about compiled kotlin code will be created.

    If you want to see all available options run